-The old type may only be used if it was purchased before August 8, 2012 and until a commission is renewed so these should all be out of use by mid 2016.
-Since no one is permitted to purchase the old type, only the new requirements are covered below.
+The old type of Colorado notary stamp may only be used if purchased before August 8, 2012, and until a commission is renewed, so these should all be out of use by mid-2016.
+Since no one is permitted to purchase the old type, and anyone allowed to use the old type would have had to upgrade when their commissions expired, only the new requirements are covered below.

-- The legal name of the notary public
+The shape of the notary seal stamp

 - The words "NOTARY PUBLIC"